Sam Christopher Graham passed away on December 1, 2019 at his home in Waukee, Iowa.

 Darlene preceded him in death, having beaten cancer, but suffering heart failure in 2008.
 He was also preceded in death by his parents, Judy (Mourer) Graham and Richard Graham.
 He is survived by his sister, Sara and brother, Joe, both of Ketchikan; his nieces Carley, of Ketchikan and Hillary (Granger) of Rexburg, ID; his Aunts and Uncles: Kathy (Mourer) and Ike Bay, of Portland, OR; Jeanine and Leo Blackstone of Superior, NE and Carolyn and Delton Graham of Springdale, AR.

-To send flowers to Sam's family, please visit our floral section.
+To send flowers to Sam's family, please visit our floral store.